RobinSchmidt/RS-MET-Research/Notes/DSP/FeedbackDelayNetworkIdeas.md

   delay ratios.
 Maybe this cost function should be fomulated in terms of the continuous fraction expansions of the ratios?
 By the rations, I mean numbers like (M1+N1)/(M1+N2), ... i.e. the ratios between all possible sums

+- Maybe try to extend the idea to put another matrix after the B filters and after that matrix another set of delays/filters (let's clal them C), etc. This way, we could build a multilayer FDN in a way similar to multilayer perceptrons.
+The feedback would occur after the last layer.
+We could call them MLFDNs.
+In this view, the architecture above could perhaps be considered to have 1.5 layers.
+Or maybe define the number of layers as the number of delay sets.
+The number of matrices is always 1 less - except for the 1 layer case, maybe.